 You made a number of key hires in 2011.
 Will your team continue to expand in 2011?
 What kind of talent are you looking for?

 We will expand in 2011.
-We're obviously looking for SharePoint talent, but also need someone who enjoys helping people.
+We’re obviously looking for SharePoint talent, but also need someone who enjoys helping people.
 We need to add an additional person to work closely with our Enterprise customers.
-It's a challenge to find the right fit, because the job is a combination of SharePoint administrator, consultant, and customer support engineer.
-If you are that person (or know of such a person) and want an awesome job and great opportunity to learn, give me a shout!
+It’s a challenge to find the right fit, because the job is a combination of SharePoint administrator, consultant, and customer support engineer.
+If you are that person (or know of such a person) and want an awesome job and a great opportunity to learn, give me a shout!